Harry-S-W/OAS/README.md

 As the name suggests, these are time-based metrics such as velocity, acceleration, jerk, commissure drift, lip open/close velocity, etc. These are exported to a temporal measurement csv file.

 ### Motor Geometry
-Motor Geomotry measures oromotor control and consists of several modules such as commissure angle deviation, commissure rotation, and curvature metrics.
+Motor Geometry measures oromotor control and consists of several modules such as commissure angle deviation, commissure rotation, and curvature metrics.

 ## Praat analysis
 Praat analysis compares the movement of the mouth to what the mouth is doing.
 For example: VOT, pitch (F0), phonation, and vowel analysis (F1, F2).